Quick Search:

 Dropbox is a file hosting service that can help sync files between computers and mobile devices to easily bring files, photos, and videos anywhere and share them with others.
 It's compatible with Mac, Windows, and Linux systems.
 Moreover, you are able to access the latest version of every file.
 As such, if you have updated a document through your phone, you can download the same document via your computer.

-Amazon S3, whose full name is Amazon Simple Storage Service, is a fully redundant data storage system.
-Amazon S3 makes it easy to store and retrieve any amount of data at any time from anywhere.
+Amazon S3, whose full name is Amazon Simple Storage Service, is a fully redundant data storage system that is designed by Amazon Web Services(AWS).
+Amazon S3, also named AWS S3, makes it easy to store and retrieve any amount of data at any time from anywhere.
 It can be employed to store any type of object which allows for use cases, such as storage for internet applications, backup and recovery, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage.

 Dropbox Amazon S3